 9. Air Traffic Controls

 Air Traffic Control systems make use of Linux.
 Back in 2006, the Federal Aviation Administration in the USA switched to Linux to run their custom-built software that displays the air traffic flow and controls.

 Global tech giants like Amazon, Google, Twitter, and Facebook.
 All of them run on Linux.
 More so all the biggest tech giants contribute to the Linux kernel development such as Google, Huawei, Red Hat, Canonical, Intel, and Facebook to name a few.
 To give you a small example, every time you search for something in Google's search bar the calculations behind the scenes are performed by Linux platforms running extensive algorithms to give you the best possible results for your search query.

 11. Microsoft Loves Linux

 How successful is Linux?
-Well, I think all the facts mentioned earlier clearly indicate that Linux is probably the most successful software in the world and history books.
+Well, I think all the facts mentioned earlier clearly indicate that Linux is probably the most successful software in the world and in history books.
 Need more proof?
 Steve Jobs offered the creator of Linux Linus Torvalds a job in the year 2000 with the condition that he stops the development of Linux.
-Well thankfully for all of us Opensource Geeks around the world he declined that offer.
+Well thankfully for all of us Opensource Geeks worldwide he declined that offer.
 Want even more proof?
 Well, Microsoft was no fan of Linux at all and probably attempted to extinguish the project in the late ’90s.
 Today that all changed as Microsoft even leverages Linux for its server and cloud business and even contributes to the Linux kernel development.